 For further information, check out Volcano Weather.

 A new pathway was made recently.
-It is marked by high sticks with grey reflective material.
+High sticks with grey reflective material mark it.
 The pathway is about 7 km long and gives a great view of the new eruption at the end.

 What Should You Bring With You to the Iceland Eruption?